 FORECASTS TILL 6 P. M. WEDNES.
-DAY.

 Local forecast for Salt Lake City and wieinity: Generally fair tonight and Wednesday.
 Utah: Forecast made at Denver, Generally fair tonight and Wednes-day; warmer Wednesday.
 WEATHER CONDITIONS.

-The barometer is highest over the Central Pacific coast, and the lake region; and lowest over the middle and couthern Rocky Mountain slope.
+The barometer is highest over the Central Pacific coast, and the lake re-gion; and lowest over the middle and

+southern Rocky Mountain slope.
-Precipitation occurred over portions of Utah, Colorado, Idaho, Montana, Oregon, South Dakota, Minnesota, Missouri and the British possessions, Thun-derstorms were reported in Minnesota, Colorado and Utah.
-It was raining

-Colorado and Utah.
-It was raining this morning at Havre, Montana, and the portland, Or.
+Precipitation occurred over portions

+of Utah, Colorado, Idaho, Montana, of Utah, Colorado, Idaho, Montana, Oregon, South Dakota, Minnesota, Missouri and the British possessions.
+Thunderstorms were reported in Minnesota, Colorado and Utah.
+It was raining this morning at Havre, Montana, and at Portland, Or.

-Heavy frost was reported at Modena this morning.
-Moderate temperature prevails in all sections as a rule.
+Heavy frost was reported at Modena

+this morning.
+Moderate temperature

+prevails in all sections as a rule.

 R. J. HYATT,

-Local Forecaster,
+Local Forecaster.